whatsauth/whatsauth/README.md

 ## Tagging

-develop and publish new version of gogis
+develop and publish new version of whatsauth

 ```sh
 git tag v0.0.1